GNU-CORNER/BookkyProject_iOS/.github/ISSUE_TEMPLATE/ui-issue-template.md

 ---
-name: UI issue template
+name: feature issue template
-about: Implement, modify, bug fix or something about UI
+about: new feature
 title: ''
 labels: ''
 assignees: ''